Surface Duo 2 Hands-on: Almost everything will be upgraded | ExBulletin

 The Surface Duo 2 screen is also useful for those who frequently edit photos on their mobile phones after taking them.
 The two screens provide some separation between the editing controls and the image itself.
 This also provides a better view without hiding part of the image with your finger when tapping.

-The Duo 2’s internal camera looks the same as before.
+The Duo 2’s internal camera looks the same as the previous model.
 It is 12 megapixels.
 I’m curious how well I can handle Zoom calls.

 The display is a bit bigger, but the dual screen design is pretty much the same.

 Unlike last year’s LTE-powered Duo, 5G is now included in Surface Duo.
 The phone supports millimeter waves and sub-6 frequencies, and also has Wi-Fi 6.
 The lack of 5G in Duo last year was probably one of the key features that premium work phones lacked.
-Also, onboard NFC (which wasn’t even in the original Duo) should be useful for everyday use to tap and connect.
+Also, onboard NFC (not in the original Duo) should be useful for everyday use to tap and connect.

 Will Microsoft’s Surface Duo 2 finally be comfortable to use?

-Last time Surface Duo couldn’t captivate me with its software or easily multitask.
+The last Surface Duo couldn’t captivate me with its software or easily multitask.
 I love the idea of what it represents, but will Microsoft now refine and optimize the software?
 The hardware has been completely updated and seems ready to compete with other premium devices.
-The next part nails everything down and shows that you need a two-screen phone in the first place.
+The next part nails all that execution and shows why you need a two-screen phone in the first place.

 Surface Duo 2 has potential, especially for gamers, photographers, and anyone who likes watching and reading videos on mobile devices.
 But we need to see if Microsoft can provide that experience without the compromises of its predecessors.